Rachel Cetel is pleased to now offer online voice lessons. Please inquire below.

 " She forms lasting relationships with each student: it’s her superpower.
 Rachel has an uncanny ability to identify what a student needs in order to grow.."- Caitlin, Hainesport, NJ

-Rachel has taught voice privately for 18 years in South and Central Jersey.
+Rachel has taught voice privately for over 20 years in South Jersey.

 A South Jersey native, Rachel graduated from Cherry Hill High School East with high honors, having been extremely active in the theatre and music departments.
 In 2000, she won the honor of Cherry Hill Area’s Junior Miss and participated in its state-wide scholarship program.

-Rachel currently resides in Cherry Hill where she teaches privately in her home.
+Rachel resides in Cherry Hill where she teaches privately in her Independent Voice Studio and online.

 THE PERFORMER- Rachel Cetel, Soprano

 Recently, Rachel sang Suor Genovieffa in Suor Angelica with Opera Fresca, Soloist in Vivaldi's Gloria in D, High Priestess in Aida, Alisa in Lucia di Lamermoor, Sally in Die Fledermaus and Flora in La Traviata with Boheme Opera New Jersey.

-Other companies she performs with include Olde Towne Carolers, Wilmington Concert Opera, Delaware Valley Opera Company, and a voice/piano trio she founded with colleagues entitled Two Sopranos and a Piano.
+Other companies she performs with include Gemini Voices Co, Olde Towne Carolers, Wilmington Concert Opera, Delaware Valley Opera Company, and a voice/piano trio she founded with Cecelia Tepping and Sandra Pucciatti, Two Sopranos and a Piano

 Rachel offers a unique vocal method which caters to students' individual needs and goals.
 She welcomes students of all ages and musical abilities.
-Students may partake in lessons both for recreational purposes and/or as a means to a future career in the arts.
+Students may partake in lessons both vocationally and/or as a means to a current or future career in the arts.

 Rachel's voice lessons are a Thumbtack Reviewed and trusted Professional Service, proudly featured as BEST of 2016 and 2015!

 Rachel teaches in her home studio in Cherry Hill, NJ and/or online through Zoom or FaceTime.

 Fees vary by length of lesson.
 Lesson options include:

-"as-needed" basis.
-Please feel free to email Rachel through the Contact me button on the home page with questions regarding rates and availability.
+Please feel free to email Rachel through the Contact me button below for rate and availability questions.

-An emphasis is placed on vocal health and the building of a proper vocal technique.
+An emphasis is placed on vocal health and the building of a proper vocal technique in all genres.
 In addition, students learn a variety of fun, yet appropriate songs that help strengthen the technique.